JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 This introduction primary focuses on the Julia packages that I (Takafumi Arakaki **`@tkf`**) have developed.
 As a result, it currently focuses on thread-based parallelism.
-There is a simple distributed computing support.
+There is simple distributed computing support.
 GPU support is a frequently requested feature but
 [it hasn't been implemented yet](https://github.com/JuliaFolds/Transducers.jl/issues/236).